Iconic (concert): Background and development

 Regine Velasquez's music was influenced by singer and actress Sharon Cuneta early in her career.
 She has been vocal of her admiration of Cuneta, who she cites as one of her musical inspirations and most revered idols.
-Since her childhood, Velasquez has considered Cuneta a role model and credits her as a key inspiration who led her to pursue a career in music.
-Velasquez remarked, "The first song I memorized was Mr. DJ.
-So, I have a [standard] Sharon Cuneta medley, and I’ve even seen most of her movies in the cinema."
+Since her childhood, Velasquez has considered Cuneta a role model and credits her as a key inspiration in pursuing music.
+Velasquez remarked, "I've always idolized her ever since.
+The first song I memorized was "Mr. DJ".
+So, I have a [standard] Sharon Cuneta medley, and I've even seen most of her movies in the cinema."
 The pair first met in the late 1980s, and have often performed in various events and concerts with other acts.
 In June 2018, Cuneta stated that she hoped to collaborate with Velasquez for a concert.
 That October, Velasquez signed a deal with Philippine television network ABS-CBN.
 In partnership with the network, one of her first projects under the deal was a concert series, Regine at the Movies, for which Cuneta made a guest appearance.

 On July 17, 2019, Cuneta announced through the Philippine Daily Inquirer and her social media accounts that the pair would be partaking in a concert in October, which she described as a "love project".
-In August, it was revealed that a two-night show would be held on October 18–19, at the Araneta Coliseum in Quezon City, with a show title called Iconic.
+In August, it was revealed that a two-night show would be held on October 18–19, at the Araneta Coliseum in Quezon City, with a show titled Iconic.
 Louie Ocampo and Raul Mitra were chosen as the music directors, while Rowell Santiago served as the stage director.
-It included appearances by Zephanie Dimaranan and Jeremy Glinoga as supporting acts.
-Tickets for the show went on sale for the general public on August 10.
-The prices for the tickets were from ₱560 to ₱11,200.
+These first shows included appearances by Zephanie Dimaranan and Jeremy Glinoga as supporting acts.
+Tickets for the show went on sale for the general public on August 10, and the prices ranged from ₱560 to ₱11,200.